+The Local Centre - Urban Structure

+Urban Structure

-The Local Centre - Urban Structure Urban Structure - · Active frontage at ground floor to the market square, the Ridgeway and orbital route. - Primary frontage to the key primary and secondary streets 4 storeys generally with 5 storeys at key landmark locations - high degree of overlooking to streets, strong enclosure. - · Key landmarks respond to and terminate primary views and vistas such as views from approaches. - Other landmarks or 'accents' respond to more local views. - Frontage to major green spaces a high degree of communication between inside and outside - balconies and terraces fronting green spaces. - · Storey's Field western frontage consists of school, hotel and community hall - forms distinctive frontage to main space within the development
+- · Active frontage at ground floor to the market square, the Ridgeway and orbital route. - Primary frontage to the key primary and secondary streets 4 storeys generally with 5 or 6 storeys at key landmark locations - high degree of overlooking to streets, strong enclosure. - Key landmarks respond to and terminate primary views and vistas such as views from approaches. - Other landmarks or 'accents' respond to more local views. - Frontage to major green spaces a high degree of communication between inside and outside - balconies and terraces fronting green spaces. - Storey's Field western frontage consists of school and community hall - forms distinctive frontage to main space within the development

 Town Square

 School Grounds

 Landscape edge

 Hedgerows

 Protected ridge and furrow

 → Informal pedestrian route

--> Formal cycle & pedestrian route
+→ Formal cycle & pedestrian route

 The Local Centre - Open Space Structure

 Open Space Structure

 Retained buildings

+Semi-private space

+Semi-public space

 Private space

-Semi-private space
+Existing woodland retained

-Semi-public space Public predominately soft Public predominately hard Existing woodland retained - To the east of the local centre is Storey's Field and to the west is the Western Edge - the local centre has a strong relationship with the two major spaces with the development. - These two spaces are connected by a centrally located green corridor which incorporates the Ridgeway as it enters the local centre. - Market Square distinctive materials and treatment shared surface to properly define the space. - · Ridgeway distinctive link through the local centre and extending through whole development. - Local centre car park is treated as a landscape square and given a strong landscape edge. - · Semi-private/communal courtyards within the local centre residential blocks provide greenery and amenity for residents.
+Public predominately soft

+Public predominately hard

+- To the east of the local centre is Storey's Field and to the west is the Western Edge - the local centre has a strong relationship with the two major spaces with the development. - These two spaces are connected by a centrally located green corridor which incorporates the Ridgeway as it enters the local centre. - Market Square distinctive materials and treatment shared surface to properly define the space. - · Ridgeway distinctive link through the local centre and extending through whole development. - · Semi-private/communal courtyards within the local centre residential blocks provide greenery and amenity for residents.

-The Local Centre - Access and Movement Access and Movement - The Ridgeway passes through the local centre as it travels east to west through the development. - Cycle parking is provided at key entry locations to the local centre. - · Primary traffic movement diverted to east of the centre. - Bus gate allows buses through the centre along the orbital route. - Bus stops located at the either side of the Ridgeway at the key - Car parking for residential uses the slope of the land to provide semi-basement areas under residential courts. - · Service for the foodstore is integrated into an urban block to reduce its impact on the streets and public realm. - Service for the hotel will be from its basement level, minimising impacts on the public realm.
+The Local Centre - Access and Movement

+Access and Movement

+- · The Ridgeway passes through the local centre as it travels east to west through the development. - Cycle parking is provided at key entry locations to the local centre. - · Primary traffic movement diverted to east of the centre. - Bus gate allows buses through the centre along the orbital route. - Bus stops located at the either side of the Ridgeway at the key - Car parking for residential uses the slope of the land to provide semi-basement areas under residential courts. - Service for the foodstore is integrated into an urban block to reduce its impact on the streets and public realm. - · Service for the hotel will minimise impacts on the public realm.

+Local Centre

-Local Centre Key priorities and requirements for the local centre are as follows:
+Key priorities and requirements for the local centre are as follows: